Kevinkald/Real-time-programming/Project/README.md

   `go run main.go 2 15657`

+If you are using the binary executable file and would like to start three elevator instances using the simulator write:

+  `./main 1 16001`
+  `./main 2 16002`
+  `./main 3 16003`

 ## Our solution

 For this project we chose the programming language Go, which utilizes channels for communcation between modules.
 The concept was fairly easy to understand and also a very powerful tool for this task.